ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

       - or just use a pub file which has directories for each board and then /global
   - Section: Data download
     - Allow for the full site to be downloaded if a user inputs the master key
-    - Must be authorized through 2FA
+    - Must be authorized through email verification